James Bridge Copper Works: Copper works

-In 1967 the James Bridge Copper Works were modernised as part of a £3 million redevelopment that aimed to increase outputs of the highest grade electrolytic copper to 50,000 LT per year.
+In 1967 the James Bridge Copper Works was modernised as part of a £3 million redevelopment that aimed to increase outputs of the highest grade electrolytic copper to 50,000 LT per year.
 Imperial Metal Industries Limited (IMI) purchased the Wolverhampton Metal Company in 1967, having been attracted by the James Bridge site.
 A new electrowinning refining tank was opened in 1968, designed to produce 27,500 LT of copper per year.
 This was constructed adjacent to the existing facilities, which allowed for the works to carry out low- and high-purity refining simultaneously for the first time.
 By 1971 the new refining tank alone was producing 34,000 LT per year.
 The new refining tank was upgraded in 1972 and by the following year was producing 56,000 LT per year.

 The James Bridge Copper Works became IMI Refiners Limited on 1 October 1971.
 The parent company continued to invest heavily in the works and in 1984 introduced a largescale continuous copper anode casting line, one of only three in the world.
 This development cost £3.4 million and was part-funded by a £400,000 industrial development grant from the British government.
-Around the same time a £758,586 three-year project was carried out to install a continuous copper strip casting line, part-funded by a £252,862government grant.
+Around the same time a £758,586 three-year project was carried out to install a continuous copper strip casting line, part-funded by a £252,862 government grant.
 Slag from the works was sold for use in grit blasting.
 The James Bridge Copper Works closed in 1999.
-IMI Refiners Limited continues to exist as a non-trading company, based out of the Birmingham Business Park in Solihull; it's sole activity is to receive interest on a loan made to another IMI company.
+IMI Refiners Limited continues to exist as a non-trading company, based out of the Birmingham Business Park in Solihull; its sole activity is to receive interest on a loan made to another IMI company.